RMRubert/RMRubert.github.io/_posts/EN/2021-6-12-How-to-classify-your-music-collection-by-genre.md

 Depending on the size of your artist list, this command can take a while to run, so it wouldn't hurt trying in a subset of artists first.
 You will end up with a list of artist, which contains a list of 5 tags, or an empty list if they couldn't find the artist (likely you wrote the artist name incorrectly).

 At this point, I decided to code some really fancy scripts to auto-tag everything based on few rules (like checking decade and genre with my list of genres, and prioritising one tag over others tag, condense them into a single tag, etc...).
 Remember what I said about the tools that help you doing the classification?
 Yes, they suck!
 Well, turns out that my script was doing a subpar job too.
-Chances are that you end up having to review all information so I decided to export all info into a spreadsheet instead, and go fully manual from here.
+Chances are that you end up having to review all information so I decided to export all info into a spreadsheet instead, and go fully manual from there.

 This piece of code is to get a data frame with the artist, the 5 genres and a score for each one (starting at 0).
 The score should help you decide which genre is more suitable, more details below.